fluturecode/myMtv-client/README.md

 ## React-You-Tube

 A simple React component acting as a thin layer over the YouTube IFrame Player API.
-To install "yarn add react-youtube".
+To install "yarn add @emotion/styled".

 ## Deployment